 Have you ever been curious about the man who sculpted the Lincoln Memorial?
-Daniel Chester French was one of the most celebrated artists of his day, and Chesterwood was both his summer home and studio. $16, adults, $8 children.
+Daniel Chester French was one of the most celebrated artists of his day.
+Chesterwood was both his summer home and studio. $20, adults, $10 children.
 May to Oct 10-5.

 VISIT: Frelinghuysen Morris Museum and Studio, Lenox

 Fans of modernist, abstract art will want to peruse the work and collection of Suzy Frelinghuysen and her husband George K. Morris.
 Visitors can see their work hanging beside that of the most famous Cubists of the day, including original Picasso’s at the Frelinghuysen Morris Museum and Studio. $20 adults $18 seniors for self-guided tour, Thurs-Sun 10-3 June 20-Labor Day.

 VISIT: Arrowhead, Pittsfield

 Herman Melville wrote his masterpiece, Moby Dick, while living in this small bright yellow house, right on a main road.
-Open daily from Memorial Day Weekend through Columbus Day, from 9:30 am. to 5 pm.
+Open daily from Memorial Day Weekend through Columbus Day.
+9:30 am. to 5 pm.
 Tours begin hourly, with the first tour at 10 am. and the last tour at 4 pm.
 Tours are approximately 45 minutes long.
-Tour rates are: adults $13.00 and children & students (with I.D.) $8.00.
+Check website for tour dates and rates.